top of page

 In late 2016, I had to resign from my job after witnessing an assault at a site I was working on.
 My ex boss and his son decided to make my life a misery because I refused to lie to the police for them.

 I fell into a state of severe depression in late 2019 to the stage I couldn't leave the house.
-The wost point of this happened after my tools were stolen, false allegations against me were made, I was punched in the head, and banned from half of Orkney.
+The worst point of this happened after my tools were stolen, false allegations against me were made, I was punched in the head, and banned from half of Orkney.
 All because I did the right thing and went to court as a witness.

 Suicide is real...